Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 How-To FAQs

-This file cabinet DIY project cost us under $10.
-It all depends on the contact paper you choose to use, but I was very happy with this roll.
-And I have leftovers for another project.
+This file cabinet DIY project with contact paper costs under $10 to do.
+It all depends on the contact paper you choose to use as prices can vary widely.
+The good news is that you will have leftover contact paper for another project.

 It has been over 2 years since this file cabinet was redone.
 It is still in my office.
 Only a few times have I had to press down the contact paper on the inside of the drawer to make it stick again.